Zip Trees: Properties of Zip Trees

+\begin{proof} One can prove this theorem using results from \cite{Prodinger}, but for completeness we prove it from scratch.
+The expected rank of the root is at most $\lg n + 3$ by Theorem \ref{thm:ExpectedRank}.
+By Lemmas \ref{lem:LowAncestors} and \ref{lem:HighAncestors}, the expected number of ancestors of a node $x$, including $x$, is at most $(3/2)\lg n + O(1)$.
+The second half of the Theorem follows from the high-probability bounds in Theorem \ref{thm:ExpectedRank} and Lemmas \ref{lem:LowAncestors} and \ref{lem:HighAncestors}. \end{proof}

-By Theorem \ref{thm:ExpectedDepth}, the expected number of nodes visited during a search in a zip tree is at most $(3/2)\lg n + 4$, and the search time is $O(\log n)$ with high probability.
+By Theorem \ref{thm:ExpectedDepth}, the expected number of nodes visited during a search in a zip tree is at most $(3/2)\lg n + O(1)$, and the search time is $O(\log n)$ with high probability.

-\begin{theorem} If $x$ is a node of rank at most $k$, the expected number of nodes on the path that is unzipped during its insertion, and on the two paths that are zipped during its deletion, is at most $(3/2)k + 1/2$.
-There is a constant $c > 1$ such that this number is $O(k)$ with probability at least $1 - 1/(2c^k)$. \end{theorem} \begin{proof}
+\begin{theorem} If $x$ is a node of rank at most $k$, the expected number of nodes on the path that is unzipped during its insertion, and on the two paths that are zipped during its deletion, is at most $(3/2)k+2$.
+For any $\delta>0$, this number is at most $(1+\delta)(3/2)k+2$ with probability at least $1-2e^{-\frac{\delta^2 k}{2(2+\delta)}}$. \end{theorem}

-The proof is like that of Theorem \ref{thm:ExpectedDepth}.
-Let $x$ be a node of rank at most $k$.
-If $x$ is not in the tree but is inserted, the nodes on the path unzipped during its insertion are exactly those on the two paths that would be zipped during its deletion, after it is inserted.
-Thus we need only consider the case of a deletion.
+\begin{proof} Let $x$ be a node of rank at most $k$.
+If $x$ is not in the tree but is inserted, the nodes on the path unzipped during its insertion are exactly those on the two paths that would be zipped during its deletion.
+Thus, we need only consider deletion.
 Let $P$ and $Q$ be the two paths zipped during the deletion of $x$, with $P$ containing the nodes of smaller key and $Q$ containing the nodes of larger key.
-Let $x'$ and $x''$ be the predecessor and successor of $x$ in key order, respectively.
-The nodes on $P$ are exactly the low ancestors of $x'$ that have rank less than $x.\Rank$; the nodes on $Q$ are exactly the high ancestors of $x''$ that have rank at most $x.\Rank$.
+Let $y$ and $z$ be the predecessor and successor of $x$ in key order, respectively.
+Then the nodes on $P$ are $y$ and the low ancestors of $y$ of rank less than $x.\Rank$, and the nodes on $Q$ are $z$ and the high ancestors of $z$ of rank at most $x.\Rank$.
+The theorem follows from Lemmas \ref{lem:LowAncestors} and \ref{lem:HighAncestors}. \end{proof}